bobbyg211/ultimate-carousel/main/errors-warnings-outline.md

 <br />

-#### **NOTE: infiniteLoop value will take precedence over navigationDirection values and so warning related to their relationship will nto be shown here.**
+#### **NOTE: infiniteLoop value will take precedence over navigationDirection values and so warnings related to their relationship will not be shown here.**

 <br />